sghall/react-compound-slider/README.md

   <img src="https://user-images.githubusercontent.com/4615775/46690444-2aa96b80-cbb7-11e8-8cdd-d1af59df59fe.png" alt="React Compound Slider" style="width:450px;"/></a>
 </div>

+### Motivation

+This library aims to be a stable platform for creating slider components with a very small impact on bundle size.
+It is primarily aimed at application developers and npm package maintainers.
+You can create your own set of controls matched exactly to your application style, but it takes a little more effort than other components out there.
+You need to be comfortable handling what gets rendered and styling your components to really get maximum value from this library.
+There are quite a few demos on the website but they should be used as a starting point.
+You can also create your own custom themed slider component for your favorite framework and release it on npm for others to use.

 ### Slider Features

 - Small size (4.1kb)
 - Makes no assumptions about your markup
+- Supports SVG sliders
 - Supports typescript
 - Precise control over user interactions and styling
 - Horizontal/vertical display